 - SMBSC Soil Analysis Program SMBSC will pay for analysis of soil samples when submitted through the SMBSC program.
-Contact your soil sampler or Agriculturist for details on the program. - Create meaningful soil sampling zones to accurately identify fertility differences within your field. - Soil sampling by management zone or grid is recommended and allows for variable rate fertilizer application. - Soil sample nitrate nitrogen to 4' depth.
-Sugar beets utilize residual nitrogen found at the 4' depth and below.
-Excess nitrogen reduces sugar content and revenue per acre.
+Contact your soil sampler or Agriculturist for details on the program. - Create meaningful soil sampling zones to accurately identify fertility differences within your field. - Soil sampling by management zone or grid is recommended and allows for variable rate fertilizer application. - It is recommended to soil sample nitrate nitrogen at 36 48" depths.
+Sugar beets utilize residual nitrogen found at the 36" depth and below.
+Excess nitrogen can reduce sugar content.